nlf/muckraker/README.md

 // db.users.insert(data) inserts the data into the users table and returns the inserted row
 // db.users.update(q, data) updates rows matching q with data and returns an array of all modified rows
 // db.users.updateOne(q, data) updates rows matching q with data and returns a single modified row
-// db.users.destroy(q) deletes rows, optionally passing 'q' as a WHERE clause (this method returns no results)
+// db.users.destroy(q, options) deletes rows, optionally passing 'q' as a WHERE clause (this method returns no results)
 ```

 All of the above functions, except for destroy, also accept a final parameter as an array of column names that you want returned